 Missionary formation includes any skills used in ministry such as active listening, speaking, mentoring, pedagogy, management, or leadership.
-This formation in skills is intended for all lay ecclesial ministers as well as Christian couples and families called to become agents of evangelization in and through family life, etc.
+This formation in skills is intended for all lay ecclesial ministers and pastoral leaders as well as Christian couples and families called to become agents of evangelization in and through family life, etc.